 The Emerald Lake Books’ executive team consists of our founder, Tara R. Alemany, and our art director, Mark Gerber.
+We work closely with the rest of our team to ensure the best possible experience for our authors.

 Tara R. Alemany, Founder and Owner